Reinforcement Learning for Freeway Lane-Change Regulation via Connected Vehicles: Introduction

 However, existing DRL models for lane change control face two significant challenges.
 First, given the expected low penetration of CAVs in the near future, performance under varying penetration rates must be carefully evaluated.
 Experimental findings in \cite{talebpour2016influence} reveal that while CAVs can enhance traffic stability, substantial improvements are primarily observed at higher penetration rates.
 Second, the accurate collection of traffic state information, particularly in large-scale environments, is often prohibitively expensive or even infeasible.
 Many existing approaches assume robust vehicle-to-vehicle or vehicle-to-infrastructure communication.
 However, as noted in \cite{hua2023multi}, challenges such as communication latency, limited data bandwidth, and privacy concerns can impede the effectiveness of centralized training schemes.

-To address these deficiencies, we propose a centralized traffic flow control strategy within a multi-agent reinforcement learning (MARL) framework.
+To address these deficiencies, we propose a traffic flow control strategy within a multi-agent reinforcement learning (MARL) framework.
 This strategy regulates lane-changing behaviors of connected vehicles (CVs) at the macroscopic level to enhance the overall efficiency of mixed freeway traffic.
 Inspired by infrastructure-based control methods such as ramp metering and restricted-use lanes for freeway management, our model employs an infrastructure-based regulation framework that operates at the decision level.
+Regulation signals\textemdash either permitting or prohibiting maneuvers\textemdash are dispatched through a traffic management center to CVs.
+Consequently, our algorithm follows the paradigm of centralized training with decentralized execution (CTDE).
+A shared policy is trained in the traffic management center, and each agent selects its own actions independently.

-Regulation signals—either permitting or prohibiting maneuvers—are dispatched through a traffic management center to CVs.
-The minimal regulation units in our model are spatially discretized cells of the macroscopic PDE model, referred to as lane grids, rather than individual vehicles as targeted by prior MARL-based lane change control approaches.
+The minimal regulation units in our model are spatially discretized cells of the macroscopic PDE model, referred to as lane grids.
+Lane-grid-based methods have become increasingly common in recent lane-level variable speed limit (VSL) control.
+Lane changes often reduce the effectiveness of VSL strategies, especially near traffic bottlenecks.
+To address this issue, lane grids are preferred over aggregated road segments because they capture inter-lane speed differences more accurately \cite{carey2015extending}.
+In \cite{lu2023td3lvsl, lu2024improving}, experimental results show that fine-resolution VSL control outperforms traditional road-segment-based approaches.
+In \cite{guo2020integrated}, mandatory lane-change control is combined with lane-grid VSL, demonstrating superior efficiency compared to VSL-only methods.

-This design provides two significant advantages in overcoming the aforementioned challenges.
+Our design provides two significant advantages in overcoming the aforementioned challenges.
 First, our regulation model requires only connectivity functionalities in vehicles, avoiding reliance on high levels of autonomy.
 Consequently, it regulates a wide range of vehicle types, including human-driven vehicles (HVs), by equipping them with vehicle-to-infrastructure communication technologies.
 Our proposed approach enables broader compatibility and achieves a higher regulation rate compared to CAV-specific control methods.
-Second, the macroscopic representation substantially reduces data transmission requirements and eliminates the need for precise vehicle positioning, thereby enhancing scalability and practicality in real-world applications.
+Second, the macroscopic traffic flow representation substantially reduces data transmission requirements and eliminates the need for precise vehicle positioning, thereby enhancing scalability and practicality in real-world applications.